Programmable generation of arbitrary continuous-variable anharmonicities and nonlinear couplings

-To address these challenges, protocols based on bosonic quantum signal processing (QSP) have been developed to provide a systematic approach using a structured circuit to generate non-Gaussian unitaries~\cite{QSPI,Lie2025Toward,hong2025oscillator,fong2025,singh2025nonabelian}.
+To address these challenges, protocols based on bosonic quantum signal processing (QSP) have been developed to provide a systematic approach using a structured circuit to generate non-Gaussian unitaries on a single mode~\cite{QSPI,Lie2025Toward,hong2025oscillator,fong2025,singh2025nonabelian}.
 Bosonic QSP relies on a CV-DV architecture and uses a qubit as the DV system to impart anharmonicity onto the CV system.
-These protocols have two desirable attributes.
+The anharmonicity arises from polynomial transformations of a signal operator, such as a displacement.
+These protocols have three desirable attributes.
 First, they are programmable using tunable CV-qubit interactions, rather than requiring customized hardware.
-Second, they can be implemented using only single-qubit rotations and Gaussian CV operations, both of which are readily available on CV-DV devices.
-However, existing bosonic QSP protocols only generate single-mode non-Gaussian unitaries and do not directly extend to multi-mode, non-linear couplings~\cite{Rossi2022multivariable,Mori2024comment,Laneve2025multivariatev,ito2025polynomial,singh2025nonabelian}.
+Second, they can be systematically implemented using only single-qubit rotations and Gaussian CV operations, both of which are readily available on CV-DV devices.
+Third, bosonic QSP's structured circuits are provably efficient with a well-defined error scaling given a target polynomial transformation with one variable~\cite{LowQSP,AAQSP}.

+However, bosonic QSP has been limited to one mode so far.
+Extending it to multiple modes would be an instance of multivariate QSP (MQSP), for which a general theory is lacking due to difficulties in characterizing the class of multivariate polynomial transformations achievable through QSP-style ansatz circuits~\cite{Rossi2022multivariable,Mori2024comment,meth2023,Laneve2025multivariatev,iterateQSP,Rossi2025modularquantum,singh2025nonabelian}.
+It is therefore unclear if previous bosonic QSP methods developed for a single mode can accommodate multiple modes, especially when trying to synthesize nonlinear multi-mode couplings.